Home • Canvas • Prepare • Make

 The navigation bar across the top of Design Space for Desktop gives you easy access to many helpful functions, whether you're on Home or on Canvas.

-I. Save - Save a project to your account, making it accessible from Windows, Mac, iOS, and Android.
-Save As to rename your project.
+9. Save - Save a project to your account, making it accessible from Windows, Mac, iOS, and Android.
+Select Save As to make a new copy of your project with a different name.

 Help menu